Hermeian haloes: extreme objects with two interactions in the past: Conclusions

 \section{Conclusions}

+In this work we study populations of Hermeian haloes in dark matter simulations.
+We define Hermeian haloes as objects that have been inside the virial radius of two haloes that are distinct at $z=0$ exactly twice.
+One can find a large variety of evolutionary tracks of haloes in a dark matter simulation, including multiple passages through the same or different haloes.
+The most abundant and well studied are backsplash haloes, which have experienced only one passage through another halo.
+Hydrodynamical simulations show that the passage of a galaxy through another halo leaves a noticeable imprint on its properties, resulting in the quenching of star formation.
+This makes backsplash galaxies an important target in studies of the link between assembly history and stellar properties of galaxies at $z=0$.

-In this work, to study the Hermeian haloes and the haloes they have been inside, we have used the ESMDPL simulation (we obtained the main results from it).
-In addition, to test the numerical effects and convergence of our algorithm, we also used the VSMDPL simulation that has a lower mass resolution but more frequent snapshots.
-Our research has mainly been focused on the size of Hermeian halo population and their characteristics, as well as mass and spatial distribution of their targets.
+Hermeian haloes, first identified by \cite{Newton} in constrained simulations of the Local Group, have several important features that make them distinct from backsplash haloes and also interesting objects to study as their own right.
+As has been shown in \cite{Newton}, they have higher dark matter concentrations, and a peculiar spatial distribution with respect to the LG host galaxies.
+This motivated this study, in which we identify Hermeian haloes and their targets in the ESMDPL simulation.
+In addition, to test the numerical effects and convergence of our algorithm, we use the VSMDPL simulation that has a lower mass resolution but more frequent snapshots.
+Our research focuses mainly on the size of the Hermeian halo population and its characteristics, as well as the mass and spatial distribution of their targets.
 Specifically, LG-like systems containing Hermeians were examined.
-In order to analyze the objects under study and describe their properties at z = 0, the passage detection algorithm was developed.
-It identifies Hermeian haloes together with their targets and selects the characteristics of these haloes from the simulation catalogues prepared by ROCKSTAR halo finder.
-We also carried out the study on how numerical errors affect the ability of ROCKSTAR to correctly track a halo during passages through another halo.
-The main results of this work can be summarized as follows.
+Or results are calculated for haloes with $\mathrm{M_{vir}} >3.3\times10^7\;h^{-1}$~M$_\odot$, which corresponds to 100 simulation particles and gives consistent results according to our investigation of the numerical effects.